Non-equilibrium large deviations and parabolic-hyperbolic PDE with irregular drift: Introduction

-Stochastic PDE with conservative noise have been considered in the framework of stochastic scalar conservation laws by Lions, Perthame, and Souganidis \cite{LPS13-2,LPS13,LPS14}, Friz and Gess \cite{FG16}, Gess and Souganidis \cite{GS14,GS17}.
-These works were later extended to parabolic-hyperbolic stochastic PDE with conservative noise by Gess and Souganidis \cite{GS16-2}, Fehrman and Gess \cite{FG17} and Dareiotis and Gess \cite{DG18}.
+\textit{{Stochastic PDE with conservative noise}} have been considered in the framework of stochastic scalar conservation laws by Lions, Perthame, and Souganidis \cite{LPS13-2,LPS13,LPS14}, Friz and Gess \cite{FG16}, Gess and Souganidis \cite{GS14,GS17}.
+Most recently, based on the equation's kinetic formulation, the authors \cite{FehGes21} treated a general class of parabolic-hyperbolic stochastic PDE with nonlinear conservative and multiplicative noise, including the Dean-Kawasaki and nonlinear Dawson-Watanabe equations.
+Earlier works studying stochastic PDEs with conservative noise include Gess and Souganidis \cite{GS16-2}, Fehrman and Gess \cite{FG17} and Dareiotis and Gess \cite{DG18}.
 Approaches to their numerical treatment have been developed by Gess, Perthame, and Souganidis \cite{GPS16}, and Hoel, Karlsen, Risebro, and Storrosten \cite{HKRS17,HKRS18}.
-Related results on the level of stochastic Hamilton-Jacobi equations, based on entirely different methods, have been developed by Lions and Souganidis \cite{LS98-2,LS98,LS00,LS00-2} (see Souganidis \cite{S18} for a recent account on the theory), with extensions by Friz, Gassiat, Lions, and Souganidis \cite{FGLS16} and Seeger \cite{S18-2}.
+Related results on the level of stochastic Hamilton-Jacobi equations, based on entirely different methods, have been developed by Lions and Souganidis \cite{LS98-2,LS98,LS00,LS00-2} (see Souganidis \cite{S18} for a recent account on the theory), with extensions by Friz, Gassiat, Lions, and Souganidis \cite{FGLS16}.
 A detailed analysis of fine properties of solutions has been given by Gassiat and Gess \cite{GG19}, Gassiat, Gess, Lions, and Souganidis \cite{GGLS18}, and Lions and Souganidis \cite{LS19}.

-Large deviation estimates for singular stochastic PDE have been derived by Faris and Jona-Lasinio \cite{FJL82}, Jona-Lasinio and Mitter \cite{JLM90}, Cerrai and Freidlin \cite{CF11}, and Hairer and Weber \cite{HW15} in the context of stochastic Allen-Cahn equations.
+\textit{{Large deviation estimates for singular stochastic PDE}} have been derived by Faris and Jona-Lasinio \cite{FJL82}, Jona-Lasinio and Mitter \cite{JLM90}, Cerrai and Freidlin \cite{CF11}, and Hairer and Weber \cite{HW15} in the context of stochastic Allen-Cahn equations.
 In particular, we emphasize that in \cite{HW15} it is observed that renormalization constants may enter the rate function in the setting of singular stochastic PDE.
 The results treated in these works are quite different from the present paper, since, due to the additive noise structure of the stochastic Allen-Cahn equation, the treatment of the corresponding skeleton equation does not pose a major difficulty.
-The authors are not aware of any previous results on large deviations principles for stochastic PDE with conservative noise.